Ganesh-kuchipudi/hanoi-towers/README.md

 # hanoi-towers
+This game about solving the Towers of Hanoi containing 3 posts and user-defined number of disks.
-A small game written in python.
-It makes use of a library graphics.py to create visual effects.
+It is written in python and makes use of graphics.py library to create visual effects.

 ### Pre Requisites:
 - Python 3 or more installed